shauryananda3/Text-Feature-Engineering-Data-Processing-Pipeline---Customer-Reviews-Analysis/README.md

-# 📊 Text Feature Engineering - Data Processing Pipeline : Customer Reviews Analysis
+# 📊 Customer Reviews Text Analysis using NLP

-## 🔍 Problem Statement
+## 🔍 Overview

-Businesses receive large volumes of customer reviews, making it difficult to manually extract insights.
+This project builds an end-to-end Natural Language Processing (NLP) pipeline to transform raw customer reviews into numerical features and perform sentiment classification.

-This project builds a text processing pipeline to convert raw text into numerical features and perform sentiment classification.
+It demonstrates how traditional text feature engineering techniques can be applied to real-world textual data.

 ---